Aayushi001/SnakeAndLadder/README.md

 # SnakeAndLadder
+A basic snake and ladder game which can be played on a default set board, or if the player wishes, s/he can generate there own custom board.

 The game is developed keeping generic rules in mind, which are as follows :
 1> No. of players must be minimum 2.